binpash/pash/docs/tutorial.md

 ```sh
 docker pull docker.pkg.github.com/andromeda/pash/pash:latest
 ```
-We refresh this image on every major release.[](TODO: Need to automate per commit)
+We refresh this image on every major release.

+[//]: # (TODO: Need to automate this per commit.)

 Alternatively, one can built the latest Docker container from scratch by running `docker build` in the repo:
 ```sh